usnistgov/OSCAL-Pages/src/content/about/blog/_index.md

 <div class="jump-to-section">
   <div class="label">Jump to:</div>
+  <a href="#from-voting-systems-to-structured-data-with-oscal">From Voting Systems to Structured Data with OSCAL</a>
   <a href="#oscal-v1.2.3-patch-release">OSCAL v1.2.3 Patch Release</a>
   <a href="#how-the-continuous-compliance-framework-simplifies-compliance">How the Continuous Compliance Framework Simplifies Compliance</a>
   <a href="#making-ato-smarter-assysts-approach-to-oscal-and-ai">Making ATO Smarter: ASSYST's Approach to OSCAL and AI</a>